(Social Work and Family Studies)

 Guidelines for the experiential component:

-Includes a minimum of 40 hours devoted to direct experience with families (more than one);
+Includes a minimum of 40 hours devoted to direct experience with families (more than one family);

-- Can be taken either graded or Pass/No Pass (P/N);
+- If for credit, can be taken either graded or Pass/No Pass (P/N);

 - Can be submitted for distinction in a major, if it meets that department's guidelines for distinction; and